 Ginny started her practice in Tennessee, where she defended physicians, physician practices and hospitals in medical malpractice litigation.

 Additionally, she has served as in-house counsel for Shelby County Government in Memphis, Tennessee, where she defended a wide range of civil lawsuits, including ADA, Title VII, 42 USC § 1983 and governmental tort liability actions.
-Ginny has served as Chief Ethics Officer for the county and senior judicial law clerk for judges on the Tennessee Court of Criminal Appeals and Tennessee Supreme Court.
+Ginny has served as Chief Ethics Officer for Shelby County Government and as the senior judicial law clerk for judges on the Tennessee Court of Criminal Appeals and Tennessee Supreme Court.

 While living in Tennessee, Ginny was also actively involved in the legal community.
 She served on the board of directors for the Association of Women Attorneys – Memphis Chapter in 2016, became a fellow of the Memphis Bar Foundation in 2018 and graduated from the Tennessee Bar Association Leadership Law class in 2019.